Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Non-punitive reporting policies may be seen as idealistic and too liberal for many managers.
 Before posting your non-punitive reporting policy, make sure that top management supports the concepts outlined in your policy and that this policy is communicated to all members of your airline or airport.

 Also, be careful that management is practicing what your SMS program's policies are preaching.
 That is, be consistent in applying the policy.
+If your policy states that management respects the concept of "anonymous reporting," do not violate this trust by seeking out the reporter of an anonymous report.

 Make Sure to Review Reporting Policies Annually